Imburse-Payments/imburse-payments.github.io/pages/tutorials/creating-a-tenant-api-key.md

 - Familiar with creating an HMAC token using an API Key

 In addition, you should also have:
-- The `Tenant Id` for a Tenant you have previously created - If you don't have one, see the tutorial [Creating a Tenant](/pages/tutorials/creating-a-tenant) first.
+- The `Tenant Id` for a Tenant you have previously created.

 # Create a new Tenant API Key
 Using the `Management Bearer Token` we can create a new Tenant API Key.